vadimsj/redland-renovations/README.md

 -  The website intended to function as a landing page for the prospective visitors.

--  It features essential information about the company and its services, and aims to motivate visitors to reach out.
+-  It features essential information about the company, its services, and portfolio of images of the previous works.

 - The main purpose of the website is to convert prospective visitors into leads and capture their contact details.